bojanskr/quickstart-workshop/content/60_implementing/1_workload_template.md

 +++

 {{% notice info %}}
-The following instruction must be performed from within your workshop repo **qs-workshop**
+The following instruction must be performed from within your workshop repo **workshop**
 {{% /notice %}}

 ### Workload stack

 The term **workload** here is used to represent the CloudFormation stack which consists of all the resources that is core to the solution you want to deploy.

-In this workshop, **an autoscaled nginx web server deployed across 2 AZs, along with Elastic load balancer (ELB)** is referred as workload, as shown in the image below.
+In this workshop, **a multi-az auto-scaled Apache web server deployed across 2 AZs, along with Elastic load balancer (ELB)** is referred as workload, as shown in the image below.

 {{< figure src="/images/workload.png" title="Image 1: Workload" >}}